Akuli/math-tutorial/index.rst

 Pythagorean Theorem
 ~~~~~~~~~~~~~~~~~~~

+.. admonition:: Problem

-**Problem:** A player moves 10 pixels up and 20 pixels right, just like in the
+   A player moves 10 pixels up and 20 pixels right, just like in the previous
-previous example.
+   problem.
 How many pixels is that in total, measured diagonally?

 Here's an image and a handy equation, also known as the Pythagorean theorem: